-Show-Stopping Wall Decor – Using patterned wallpaper or tile can break up the typical monochromatic paint schemes.
-Graphic wallpaper or even patterned or three dimensional tile add visual interest, warmth, color and depth to the space.
-Ann Sacks offers up this unique three-dimensional copper tile.
-(Photo courtesy of Ann Sacks)
+Using patterned wallpaper or tile can break up the typical monochromatic paint schemes.
+Graphic wallpaper or even patterned or three dimensional tile adds visual interest, warmth, color, and depth to the space.

-Decorative Bathroom Light Fixtures – Chandeliers or even decorative pendants are bringing eye-popping elements to the bathroom.
+Chandeliers or even decorative pendants are bringing eye-popping elements to the bathroom.
 Using light fixtures typically found in other living spaces aid in creating a connection from the bathroom to the rest of home.
-(Photo courtesy of Ferguson).

-Furniture-Like Bathroom Vanities – Adding a furniture-like vanity is another way to connect a bathroom to the rest of your home and make the space more “livable.”
-These pieces are functional, provide storage, warmth and interest to the bathroom space—regardless of the bathroom size.
+Adding a furniture-like vanity is another way to connect a bathroom to the rest of your home and make the space more livable.
+These pieces are functional and provide storage, warmth, and interest to the bathroom space—regardless of the size of the bathroom.

 Another way to make people question what room they’re in is to add finishes not traditionally included in the bathroom.
 One trend is adding wood patterned tile to a large bathroom or simply continuing wood flooring into a powder room.